 Fethiye’s waterfront can be split into three distinct sections, all with clean, easy-to-walk promenades connecting them.

 In the northern part of the city, the stony shores of Çalış Beach offer easy entry into the calm waters of Fethiye Bay.
-Running parallel to it is a large pathway, lined with waterfront businesses and beach access points.

-I enjoyed strolling around here at all hours of the day.
 In the early morning, a cool breeze picks up, combating the warmth of the rising sun.
-There are plenty of neighborhood cafes, so if you want a pick-me-up for your walk you can grab a quick to-go coffee.
-In the midday heat, the water’s edge is just a step away and in the evenings the sunset is worth the visit alone.
+There are plenty of neighborhood cafes too, so if you want a pick-me-up for your walk, you can grab a quick to-go coffee.

 It takes around 45 minutes to walk the coastline here, unless, of course, you stop to watch the turtles during hatching season.

 In the central portion of Fethiye’s coastline, you’ll find the Fethiye Kordon.
 The wide promenade stretches from the Şehit Fethi Bey Park to the canal near Uğur Mumcu Park and seems to be the preferred walking spot for most.
-As you saunter along, you’ll be treated to striking views of the islands off Fethiye and the myriad of boats gliding across the bay.

 If you decide to wander down the whole promenade, you can expect around an hour from one end to the other.

 If you want to rent a boat during your stay, this is the place to go.
-Be warned though, in the summer the workers can be fierce in their pursuit to get you on board.
+Be warned, though, in the summer, the workers can be fierce in their pursuit to get you on board.

 HANG OUT IN SEHIT FETHI BEY PARK

-As I mentioned before Şehit Fethi Bey Park runs along the edge of the promenade near the waterfront.
+As I mentioned before, Şehit Fethi Bey Park runs along the edge of the promenade near the waterfront.
 It’s an active place, with designated play areas, seaside benches, and interweaving pathways.

-I found myself meandering through patches of grass and funky sculptures in the park more often than I thought I would.
-At its northern edge, the bottom portion of the Çalış Natural Park & Bird Paradise sits, with loads of bird species claiming their spots on a tiny uninhabited island.
+At its northern edge, you’ll find a portion of the Çalış Natural Park & Bird Paradise.
+It has loads of bird species claiming their spots on a tiny uninhabited island.
 You can waste away hours watching the funny interactions between wildlife here.
-To enhance your watching experience, grab a tea or espresso from the Coffee Island cart nearby.
+It’s worth grabbing a tea or espresso from the Coffee Island cart nearby as well.

 While this aspect didn’t really apply to me, those traveling with young ones will find the park has plenty to offer.
-Families gather here daily, kids enjoy the jungle gyms, and workout stations fill up with fitness buffs.
+Families gather daily, kids enjoy the jungle gyms, and workout stations fill up with fitness buffs.

 EMBRACE THE TEA AND COFFEE CULTURE

-Every serious coffee drinker has heard of Turkish coffee.
-Caffeine connoisseurs worldwide kickstart their morning with the unfiltered, aromatic Turkish-made style of coffee.
 Prepared with finely ground beans, frothed up over the open flame, and poured from the iconic cezve, it’s a truly unique way to experience your daily “Cuppa Joe.”

-Tea on the other hand is taken more seriously in local shops and restaurants.
 Did you know that Turkey is the world’s largest tea-consuming country per capita?
 Yeah, that’s right, more than even the UK, Ireland, or China.
 Turks love their tea, consuming around seven pounds per person, per year.

 Here are some of my favorite places to grab a cup of coffee or tea in Fethiye: